ndouellette/writing.evbogue.com/src/documents/posts/books.html.md

 Books existed to solve problems, but now problems are solved too fast for books.

-The only option is in-persons or over-WebRTCs and deployment.

 Get it?
 If not, go read an out-of-date book.